Episode 58

 Speaker:

-typical hamburger at McDonald's was about
+hamburger at McDonald's was about two

 Speaker:

-two and a half ounces.
+and a half ounces.
 The

 Speaker: